bobg/bs/Readme.md

 a SQLite-based one,
 a Postgresql-based one,
 and a Google Cloud Storage one.
-There is also a blob store that is an LRU cache for an underlying blob store.
+There is also a blob store that is an LRU cache for an underlying blob store, and a blob store that transforms blobs
+(compressing or encrypting them, for instance) on their way into and out of an underlying blob store.

 BS is inspired by, and a simplification of,
 [the Perkeep project](https://perkeep.org/),